anutsogtbaatar/faux-news/README.md

-# “FauxNews”: Detecting Fake News
+# “FauxNews”: Unmasking Fake News with Machine Learning"

 *By Anu Tsogtbaatar and Ghalyah Al Hendi*